bludit-themes/typerite/README.md

 ## Missing features
 You can help us with the missing features by creating a pull request.
-- Next and previus page
+- Next and previous page
 - Related pages

 ## Comptabile